-Initial Level 1 | Establishing Interprofessional Team Values
+Initial Level 1 | Unit 1 | Establishing Interprofessional Values

-The first Interprofessional Practice Education (IPE) unit provides the background and context for interprofessional practice education, so to set a foundation for all IPE learners will encounter during training and in practice.
-The online content provided said background and went on to emphasize the value of teams in health care and public health systems, introducing the discourse of collective competence (Hodges & Lingard, 2012).
-Additionally, the online learning introduces students to the concept of psychological safety (Edmondson, 2019), a culture that, when established, can enhance the outcomes of all interprofessional practice education.
-The class session focused on the first of the IPEC Core Competencies - Interprofessional Values to "work with individuals of other professions to maintain a climate of mutual respect and shared values" (IPEC, 2016, p.
+The first Interprofessional Practice Education (IPE) unit provides the background for interprofessional practice education so to set a foundation for all IPE learners will encounter during training and in practice.
+The online content provided said background, definition of key terms, and went on to emphasize the value of teams in health care and public health systems, introducing discourse on collective competence (Hodges & Lingard, 2012) and the concept of psychological safety (Edmondson, 2019) as key to positive outcomes of interprofessional practice education.
+The in-class session applied learning activities to address the first of the IPEC Core Competencies - Interprofessional Values to "work with individuals of other professions to maintain a climate of mutual respect and shared values" (IPEC, 2016, p.
 11).